 - lack of oxygen supply to the brain (heart attack, respiratory arrest, poor airway ventilation, etc)

 - chemical/toxic exposure

 A brain injury is different from a broken limb or punctured lung.
 An injury in these areas limit the use of a specific part of your body, but your personality and mental abilities remain unchanged.
 Most often, these body structures heal and regain their previous function.
 Brain injuries do not heal like other injuries.
 The recovery process is different for everyone.
 Just as no two people are alike, no two brain injuries are alike.
 Symptoms may appear right away or may not be present for days or weeks after the injury.
 Some symptoms last days or weeks, while others can last years, or a lifetime.

 Following acute, post-acute, and/or sub-acute rehabilitation, a person with a brain injury may continue to receive outpatient therapies to maintain and enhance his or her recovery.
 Another important part of recovery from a brain injury is to reintegrate back into the activities of daily life.
-There are several options based on a person’s ability to participate in any specific program.
+The more tools and strategies available to a survivor, the stronger their rehabilitation program.

-The Brain Injury Recovery Program with Vital Ability, LLC is just one of those options.
+The Brain Injury Recovery Support Program with Vital Ability, LLC is just one of those additional tools.

 It is our CHOICES that show what we truly are, far more than our abilities. ~ JK Rowling